 I hadn’t received any cards from abroad before.
 It was really touching that he took the time to send me a holiday card to say thanks for connecting online.

-This was at least 9 years ago now and I still remember it.
+This was at least a decade ago and I still remember it.
 I would pick one or two bloggers to send holiday cards to in the following years.
 Even the younger bloggers love being thanked today.

 However, you don’t need to wait until December comes.
 You can find many reasons to send thank you cards today.
 For example on their birthday, anniversary or just because.